Skip to content

 2. The add transaction screen will open with pre-filled data.
 Edit what's needed and you're done.
 That transaction will be linked to your fixed expense.

-TIPS: you can also perform other operations like ignoring that fixed expense only for that month, or manually link a fixed expense to an existing transaction by keeping the desired fixed expense selected in the sidebar and right-clicking on a transaction, where the Link to Fixed Expense option will appear.
+TIPS: right-clicking a pending fixed expense lets you use the Ignore for this date or Mark as paid options.
+You can also manually link a fixed expense to an existing transaction: keep the desired fixed expense selected in the sidebar and right-click on a transaction, where the Link to Fixed Expense option will appear.

 Managing Fixed Expenses